No items found.

 Louise Dean

 Love a deadline?
 You’ve got one!
 Christmas is a natural deadline for many of us.
-We head towards that day as if the world’s going to stop.
+We head toward that day as if the world’s going to stop.

 When the nights get longer and the mornings are darker, there’s something especially romantic about being closeted, curtains drawn to the world, with a desk lamp, the white page and the pen moving, conjuring up things that don’t exist.